Tutorial: Signin Compose

 var creator = ""

-var expiration = Instant.EPOCH // import from java.time
+var expiration = Instant.EPOCH // import java.time.Instant

 var id: String? = null